Last updated: June 2026

 What to see at Tianmen Mountain

-- Heaven's Gate, the natural arch in the rock, the central and most iconic point of the visit
+• Heaven's Gate, the natural arch in the rock, the central and most impressive point of the visit; the scale up close is surprising

 How long to spend

-Allow at least half a day for a relaxed visit.
-To explore the glass walkways and other areas of the mountain, plan a full day, local guides recommend 5 to 6 hours in total.
+Allow at least half a day for a relaxed visit; I set aside a good part of day 1 just for Tianmen.
+To also do the glass walkways and the other areas of the mountain, plan 5 to 6 hours in total.
+When I went it was hot and there were some tourists, but nothing that got in the way of the visit.

 Best time to visit